hoangnm/event-loop-slides/PITCHME.md

 ![eventLoop](images/event_loop.gif)
 ---
 ### Async operations
-When call stack has function that uses web apis with callback (setTimeout, AJAX, ...), it will register callback to the web api.
+When call stack has function that uses web apis with callback, it registers callback to the web api and moves to the next function.

-Then the api will send callback to callback queue when something happens.
+Then the api will send callback to callback queue if something happens.

 When the **stack is empty**, event loop moves the callback from callback queue to stack.
 ---